No address to the nation by Prime Minister Narendra Modi today say sources

 He said that when he had addressed the nation he spoke about the importance of a lockdown and social distancing.
 Many understood this and stayed at home.

-The PM also sad that life is important for a healthy and strong India.
+The PM also said that life is important for a healthy and strong India.
 This is also important for the bright future of India, he also added.

 Shivraj Singh Chauhan, first CM to oppose lockdown

 The health and life of the citizens of India need focus as they are both equally important, Modi also said.
-If the citizens of this country give importance to their own lives and and follow all the instructions of the government and administration then the fight against coronavirus will be won, the PM also said.
+If the citizens of this country give importance to their own lives and follow all the instructions of the government and administration then the fight against coronavirus will be won, the PM also said.